dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_osx.md

 A virtual environment helps avoid conflicts between requirements for different projects and it isolates dependencies.
 For example, different projects may use different versions of Python.

-To create an environment called `dssg` with Python 3.8.10 in `pyenv`, install the python version:
+To create an environment called `dssg-3.8.10` with Python 3.8.10 in `pyenv`, install the python version:

     $ pyenv install 3.8.10